ragnarlotus/vue-daval/README.md

 * Very simple logic performing validations by order and skipping the rest when validation fails
 * Support for promises
 * Real time results
-* Multiple async validations will be controlled and only last one will be taken.
+* Multiple async validations will be controlled and only last one will be taken
+* Do not revalidate a value already validated

 This validator is served as a mixin in order to reduce the processing and time.